Job-Hunting Tools:Search for Jobs

 You can gather research on your value from multiple sources.
-The two best sources are salary sites (such as Salary.com, SalaryExpert.com, and the like) and professional organizations.
+The two best sources are salary sites (including our partner, Indeed Salary Search, as well as Salary.com, SalaryExpert.com, and the like) and professional organizations.
 The salary sites provide employer salary data based on job title, years of experience, education level, and location.
 Professional organizations often conduct salary research for your particular industry, and can also frequently provide insights on how you can increase your value to employers.

 One other factor that affects market value is supply and demand.
 Regardless of your overall value, if a glut of people has similar qualifications to yours, you should anticipate a drop in your value.
 On the other hand, if few people have your qualifications, your market value can rise dramatically.

 Once you have a general sense of your value, your last bit of research should focus on your target employers.
 It makes sense to discover whether each employer pays near your market value -- because why expend all the energy of applying for a job that will not pay you what you're worth?
 The best method for this type of research is your network of contacts -- and finding an insider within each prospective employer who can provide you with information on the pay scale for the position you seek.
 (Another good Website for researching is Glassdoor.com, a site that offers an inside look at jobs and companies.)

 Since I don't like confrontation and conflict, should I even bother with salary negotiation?